obonaventure/cnp3/book-2nd/principles/reliability.rst

 The datalink layer must deal with the transmission errors.
 In practice, we mainly have to deal with two types of errors in the datalink layer :

- #.
-Frames can be corrupted by transmission errors
+ - Frames can be corrupted by transmission errors
- #.
-Frames can be lost or unexpected frames can appear
+ - Frames can be lost or unexpected frames can appear

-.. #.
-Segments can be reordered or duplicated

 A first glance, loosing frames might seem strange on single link.
 However, if we take framing into account, transmission errors can affect the frame delineation mechanism and make the frame unreadable.
 For the same reason, a receiver could receive two (likely invalid) frames after a sender has transmitted a single frame.